Generalised 4d Partition Functions and Modular Differential Equations: Discussion and open questions

 A direct byproduct of this work is the algorithmic determination of the modular data associated to the Schur indices of 4d SCFTs that appear at special values of $\alpha$.\footnote{See \cite{Arakawa:2025dcl} for some recent work on the determination of modular data for boundary admissible affine $\cW$-algebras.
 These appear as the associated VOA of some of the Argyres--Douglas theories obtained from $\cZ_{USp(2N)}(q;\alpha)$.} While the modular $\cT$-matrix is simply encoded in the indicial roots of the MLDE, the full modular $\mathcal S$-matrix can be determined by using the algorithm proposed in \cite{Mukhi:2019cpu} that utilises these contour integral representations.
 This serves as useful input data for analyses along the lines of \cite{ArabiArdehali:2023bpq,Pan:2024bne}.

-We note here that the appearance of characters of unitary RCFTs in $\cZ_{USp(2N)}(q;\alpha)$ for special values of $\alpha$, as discussed in the main body of this work, is intriguing.
-Although we demostrate this by showing that they arise as solutions to the same one-parameter sub-family of an MLDE, a direct 4d interpretation of these SCFT/unitary RCFT connections remains to be understood.\footnote{A promising direction, based on the discussion in Subsection \ref{subsec:monodromy} might be to consider twisted circle compactifications based on and explored in the following series of works \cite{Fredrickson:2017yka,Dedushenko:2018bpp,ArabiArdehali:2024vli,ArabiArdehali:2024ysy,Gang:2018huc,Gang:2021hrd,Gang:2023rei,Gang:2024loa}.}
+We note here that the appearance of characters of unitary RCFTs in $\cZ_{USp(2N)}(q;\alpha)$ for special values of $\alpha$, as discussed in the main body of this work, is intriguing and has already been observed in \cite{Buican:2017rya}.
+Although we demonstrate this by showing that they arise as solutions to the same one-parameter sub-family of an MLDE, a direct 4d interpretation of these SCFT/unitary RCFT connections remains to be understood.\footnote{A promising direction, based on the discussion in Subsection \ref{subsec:monodromy} might be to consider twisted circle compactifications based on and explored in the following series of works \cite{Fredrickson:2017yka,Dedushenko:2018bpp,ArabiArdehali:2024vli,ArabiArdehali:2024ysy,Gang:2018huc,Gang:2021hrd,Gang:2023rei,Gang:2024loa}.}

 We now proceed to examine the broader implications of our results, beginning with the relation to monodromy traces.